vudash/vudash/README.md

 ## vudash-core
 Vudash open source component
-Writen using hapijs, lab, semantic ui, socket.io
+Writen using hapijs, lab, material ui, socket.io, and svelte

 ## What does it look like?